 Evaluating the Potential of Open-Pollinated Field Corn for Growers in the Northeast

-During this first partial project year, we established strip trials in New York and New Hampshire and small plot trials in New York to evaluate open-pollinated corn varieties for silage and grain use.
-We have already collected data on plant development, morphology, yield, and silage quality.
-Additional data collection on grain quality, ear traits, and processing and cooking uses is underway.
-We held two field days and one winter meeting to introduce the project to farmers, extension educators, and other interested individuals.
+During this project year, we established the third and final year of strip and small plot trials in NY to evaluate open-pollinated corn varieties for silage and grain use.
+We collected data on plant development, morphology, yield, and silage quality from 2004 trials.
+Additional data collection on grain quality, ear traits, and processing/cooking uses is underway.
+We described the project at one field day and numerous meeting for farmers, extension educators, researchers, and other interested individuals.
 We have been pleased with the level of interest expressed in this work.

 a.
-Forty growers in New York and New Hampshire will try OP corn varieties on their farms during this project.
+Forty growers in NY and NH will try OP corn varieties on their farms during this project.

 b.
 Twenty-five interested growers and seed marketers will become aware of OP varieties with unique traits that might fit specialty markets.